Alberico da Barbiano: Biography

+During his campaign in 1399, his brother Giovanni, was captured and beheaded by the enemy condottiero Astorre I Manfredi.

 On 26 June 1402, he defeated a combined Bolognese-Florentine army at the Battle of Casalecchio, leading to the Milanese conquest of Bologna.
 The following year he left Milan to re-enter service to Ladislaus of Naples.

 Alberico da Barbiano died in the spring of 1409, on the way to meet his king at Città della Pieve (Umbria).

 Legacy

-His son Ludovico was count of Lugo from 1411.
-The latter's son Alberico II was ousted from the city in 1431, and moved to Lombardy, where his heirs become feudataries of Belgioioso (current province of Pavia).
-In 1566 the Barbiano-Belgioioso received the title of "Grandees of Spain.”
+His son Ludovico was a count of Lugo from 1411.
+The latter's son Alberico II was ousted from the city in 1431, and moved to Lombardy, where his heirs became feudataries of Belgioioso (current province of Pavia).
+In 1566 the Barbiano-Belgioioso received the title of "Grandees of Spain."

 In 1930 the Italian Regia Marina launched a cruiser Alberico da Barbiano of the Condottieri class.